fpgasystems/hacc/docs/infrastructure.md

 The access network is the infrastructure that allows secure remote access to our **users** through SSH.

 ### Data network
-For our **high-speed networking** data network, we are using a [spine-leaf architecture](../docs/vocabulary.md#spine-leaf-architecture) where the L2 leaf layer is built with 100 GbE [Cisco Nexus 9336c FX2](https://www.cisco.com/c/en/us/products/switches/nexus-9336c-fx2-switch/index.html) switches and fiber-optic cables:
+For our **high-speed networking** data network, we are using a [spine-leaf architecture](../docs/vocabulary.md#spine-leaf-architecture) where the L2 leaf layer is built with 100 GbE [Cisco Nexus 9336c FX2](https://www.cisco.com/c/en/us/products/switches/nexus-9336c-fx2-switch/index.html) switches and active optic cables (AOCs):

 ![Spine-leaf data network architecture.](../imgs/spine-leaf.png "Spine-leaf data network architecture.")
 *Spine-leaf data network architecture.*